 - Students explore and participate on their own terms.
-Many of the youth are tactile defensive, so they are never forced to complete any activity.
-Curiosity and engagement in the lessons will encourage most students to let down their own barriers. - Repetitive activities are utilized.
+Many of the youth are tactilely defensive, so they are never forced to complete any activity.
+Curiosity and engagement in the lessons will encourage most students to take down their own barriers. - Repetitive activities are utilized.
 Students move through the same steps over and over again to increase comfort level and experience success.
-Potting up transplants using different types of plants is a frequent activity.
+Potting up transplants using different types of plants is a frequent activity. - Students are slowly encouraged to interact with each other.
+For example, when the program begins, each student will have their own bowl of soil for planting, but by the end, they will be sharing bowls of soil.
+Also, activities that involve passing things from student to student are planned. - Positive reinforcement is used to guide behavior.
+In each session, therapists plan a reward.
+The reward is never mentioned during the session, so it is not dangled in front of them like a carrot or threatened to be taken it away, but the students learn that at the end of the session, if they have exhibited good behavior, they get praise and the opportunity to do something extra like spend free time in the garden or take a plant to home.